Executive search doesn’t have to be a minefield…

 For years, there has been wide-ranging opinions on its definition, purpose, validity and value.
 There are hundreds of firms presenting themselves in exactly the same way, giving an identical message.

 Selecting an executive search firm is a leap of faith unless you have first-hand evidence or endorsement of their integrity or know exactly what questions to ask.

 However perceived, recruitment will remain one of the few ‘constants’ on every organisation’s agenda.
 As much as it may be a ‘necessary evil’, organisations have a straight choice when it comes to recruitment; to view it as a cost or as an investment.
 As a rule of thumb, those who see it as a cost are contingency recruitment backers, those who see it as an investment are retained search advocates.

-- The rigour and care required by Executive Search highlights that in order to do it proficiently it requires individuals who can marry diplomacy, sensitivity, creativity, tenacity, negotiation and objective judgement.
+- The rigour and care required by retained search highlights that in order to do it proficiently it requires individuals who can marry diplomacy, sensitivity, creativity, tenacity, negotiation and objective judgment.
 Not something always found within contingency recruitment agency.

 The above aims to demystify some preconception surrounding senior level recruitment so that you can ask the right questions of your future search partner.
 This will ensure you get the investment needed from your recruitment partner to make future appointments a success.